 Provide well-designed surfaces for cyclists and pedestrians

-Coloured surfacing to clearly demarcate cycling and pedestrian routes can reduce accidents while boosting confidence.
-The use of porous paving and non-slip surfaces can help reduce falls and contribute to sustainable water management schemes.
+Coloured surfacing can demarcate these routes, reducing the risk of accidents while boosting confidence.
+The use of porous paving and non-slip surfaces, can prevent falls while contributing to sustainable water management schemes.

 Conclusion